jay-johnson/train-ai-with-django-swagger-jwt/README.rst

 Make Predictions for a List of Records
 --------------------------------------

-If you have a list of records the API, Worker and Core support making predictions for each record in a list:
+If you have a list of records the API, Worker and Core support making predictions for each record in a list.

 Predict using the AntiNex Worker: